NVIDIA/NeMo/docs/source/starthere/fundamentals.rst

 NeMo allows you to fine-tune models as well as train them from scratch.

-You can do this by initializing a model with random weights, replacing some/all the weights with those of a pretrained model, and then continuing training as normal, potentially with some small changes such as reducing your learning rate or freezing some model parameters.
+You can achieve this by initializing a model with random weights, then replacing some or all of those weights with the pretrained model’s weights.
+Afterward, continue training as usual, possibly making minor adjustments like reducing the learning rate or freezing specific model parameters.

 .. _where_next: